 Ditch the supplements

 If horses are on hard feed at an appropriate level then they will not require an additional mineral and vitamin supplement so you might just be wasting your money if you are effectively doubling up.
-Check out whether you really do need all those additives or are they already contained in what you are feeding.
+Check out whether you really do need all those additives or are they already contained in what you are feeding here.

-If you are feeding a basic pony nut or cube then you don’t have to buy an expensive brand name, a bit like cheaper alternatives in the supermarket.
+If you are feeding a basic pony cube then you don’t have to buy an expensive brand name, a bit like cheaper alternatives in the supermarket.
 Your local mill or feed merchant will have their own variation of different mixes and pencils and they will be a fraction of the cost of the big name horse feed.
 Always thoroughly check the label (as you should do with any mixed feed) and make sure it matches your requirements and there are no hidden extras.

 Choose the right horse feed

 Rather than feeding a basic pasture nut or grass pellet and then supplementing with all sorts of different ingredients, why not consider an all-round broad-spectrum horse feed which has everything in it and has been nutritionally balanced for you?
 This can work out a lot cheaper than buying all sorts of bits and pieces and adding them yourself.
+Browse our range of complete feeds here.

 Feeding a yard